drewgrif/jagmkdocs/docs/documentation/homelab/chat.md

 ---

 ### 🌐 **3.
 Install Open WebUI**
-- Web-based interface for AI interaction
-- Connects to Ollama backend
-- Adds:
-  - Multi-user support
-  - Chat history
-  - Easy model switching
-- Hosted directly on your TrueNAS SCALE system

-Note:  I was able to add family members with group settings.
-Also, this made it easy to limit the models they could use.

----
-Absolutely — here's a **cleaned-up, polished version** of sections 3 and 4, with your notes woven in professionally but conversationally:

----

-### 🌐 **3.
-Install Open WebUI**
 - **Open WebUI** is a sleek browser-based interface for chatting with AI models.
 - It connects directly to your Ollama backend and offers:
   - ✅ Multi-user support (great for sharing with family)